cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* string[]

 A list of phases to skip the execution of.
-This option is incompatible with the ruleset and rulesets options.
+This option is incompatible with the rulesets options.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/ruleset#phases Ruleset#phases}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/ruleset#phases Ruleset#phases}

 ---